St. Vincent de Paul Church (Chicago)

-St. Vincent de Paul Church is a historic parish church of the Roman Catholic Archdiocese of Chicago located in Chicago, Illinois.
-The parish was founded by the Vincentians in 1875.
-It is affiliated with DePaul University.
+St. Vincent de Paul Church is a historic parish church in Chicago, Illinois.
+The parish was founded by the Vincentians in 1875 and is affiliated with their school, DePaul University, on whose campus it sits.
+The church is located in the Archdiocese of Chicago.

 History

 First known as "Father Smith's Farm", St. Vincent de Paul Parish was founded by Rev. Edward Smith, C.M., in 1875 at the corner of Webster Avenue and Osgood Street (now Kenmore Avenue) for German and Irish Catholics.
 This multi-use structure served as the church, school, parish hall, and rectory until 1891, when St. Vincent's School was established in a separate building.